 All possible measures are taken to ensure the safety of the residents.
 This includes fire evacuation rules and regular fire drills.
 Tampering with fire alarms and fire-fighting equipment is prohibited due to the possibility of hindering student response in a regular fire drill or actual fire.
 At the beginning of the fall semester, fire safety information and information regarding common fire hazards/safety violations are addressed with residents.
-All Community Directors and Resident Advisors attend Fire Evacuation Training (including tabletop exercise and protocol walkthrough) at the beginning of each fall semester.
+All Community Directors and Resident Advisors review fire evacuation protocol at the beginning of each fall semester.
 This training includes the use of building fire suppression equipment.
 In addition, each building's evacuation procedure is clearly posted throughout each residence hall.
+Tips:

-- Keep doorways, corridors and stairwells clear and unobstructed. - · Keep fire doors closed. - Make sure that all electrical appliances and cords are in good condition and UL approved. - Do not overload electrical outlets. - Use fuse-protected multi-outlet power strips and extension cords when necessary.
+- Keep doorways, corridors and stairwells clear and unobstructed. - Keep fire doors closed. - Make sure that all electrical appliances and cords are in good condition and UL approved. - Do not overload electrical outlets. - Use fuse-protected multi-outlet power strips and extension cords when necessary.